 The Writing Center is a free service designed for currently enrolled RCC students who desire feedback, assistance, and guidance with their writing.
 It is staffed by full-time English instructors and other qualified professionals.
-Located on the second floor of the Learning Resources Center in room 214, the Writing Center is open during morning, afternoon, and evening hours as well as weekly online sessions to best accommodate student needs.
+Located on the second floor of the Learning Resources Center in room 214, the Writing Center operates on a walk-in basis or by referral.
 The schedule varies each semester and is available on the College's website.
-The Writing Center operates on a walk-in basis; appointments are only necessary for online sessions.
-Writing Center services are also provided at the Archdale Center on a limited basis.